unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/04_manage-api.md

 ![Create a Web API Connector](images/create-connector.jpg "Create a Web API Connector")

-Click on the **Add** button to create the new Web API Connector.

-You will be taken to the new Web API Connector's **Overview page**.
+Click on the **Add** button to create the new web API Connector.
+You will be taken to the new web API Connector's **Overview** page.

 # 2. Configure the authentication feature

 ## 2.1.
-Enable authentication feature
+Enable the authentication feature

 First of all, you will want to enable the authentication feature of the Connector you just created.
-To do so, check the checkbox **Authentication** from the **Management features** menu entry from the left panel of the **Settings**.
+To do so, click on the **Settings** tab.
+In the **Connector** section, select **Management features**.
+Select the **Authentication** checkbox in the central panel.

 ![Enable authentication](images/enable-authentication.png "Enable authentication")

 ## 2.2.
-Add members to your Web API
+Add members to your web API

-To add new consumers to your API, create new members in **Members**.
+To add new consumers to your API, create new members from the **Members** tab.

 ![Add members](images/add-members.png "Add members")

-Members of your Web API Connector will be able to consume it once it has been deployed.
+Members of your web API Connector will be able to consume it once it has been deployed.
 A set of credentials will be auto-generated for each of them.

-Each member will receive credentials, to get them log in to APISpark and click on the **Endpoint** you want to attack in the left panel of the **Overview**.
+Each member will receive credentials.
+To get them, log in to APISpark and click on the **Endpoint** you want to call in the left panel of the **Overview** page.

 **INSERT SCREENSHOT HERE WHEN READY**

-You can now deploy your Web API Connector.
+You can now deploy your web API Connector.

-# 3. Plug the agent to your Web API
+# 3. Plug the agent to your web API

 ## 3.1.
-Launch your Web API
+Launch your web API

-If you have a Web API running you can use it, otherwise, download [this dummy Web API]() and launch it with the following command line:
+If you have a web API running you can use it, otherwise download [this sample web API]() and launch it with the following command line:

 ```
-java -jar myDummyAPI.jar
+java -jar mySampleAPI.jar
 ```

-The dummy API runs on `https://localhost:9001`.
+The sample API runs on `https://localhost:9001`.

 ## 3.2.
 Launch the agent

-The agent is available for download in the **Remote agent** entry in the left panel of **Settings**.
+The agent is available for download from the **Remote agent** page: click on the **Settings** tab, and select **Remote agent** from the **Connector** section.

 ![Download the agent](images/download-agent.png "Download the agent")

 You will download a zip file containing the jar and a configuration file.
-To learn how to fill the configuration, please take a look at this [specific documentation](https://restlet.com/technical-resources/apispark/guide/manage/remote-agent) in the section **Configure the Agent**.
+To learn how to configure the agent, please take a look at this [specific documentation](https://restlet.com/technical-resources/apispark/guide/manage/remote-agent) in the section **Configure the Agent**.

-Once your agent is configured, just launch it with the following command line:
+Once your agent is configured, launch it with the following command line:

 ```
 java -jar -DapiSparkServiceConfig=./agent.properties apispark-agent.jar
 ```

-# 4. Invoke the Web API
+# 4. Invoke the web API

 Now that your environment is all set, try to call `http://localhost:8000` with and without providing valid credentials.